Fresh, Fast & Healthy.

 Do you have a favorite memory from ThunderCloud’s early days?

-Knowing John and Andy when they were in their 20s and would come to work in those little bitty jogging shorts from the 70s.
+Knowing John and Andy when they were in their 20s.
+They would come to work in those little bitty jogging shorts from the 70s.
 They were the first real Yankees I was ever around, and their accents sounded weird to me.
 My family actually accused me of starting to sound like a Yankee from hanging out with them so much, and would tell me to slow down my talking!
 It’s especially funny because they’ve always made fun of my accent.

 Of all of the things ThunderCloud does to build community, what is most meaningful to you personally?